-Darwin’s beach side monolith, the SKYCITY Casino Resort, has opened a new tropical venture.
-But, asks Jennifer Pinkerton, can tranquillity exist alongside roulette
+Darwin’s beach side monolith, the SKYCITY Casino Resort, features some of the best poolside rooms in Darwin.
+But, asks Jennifer Pinkerton, can tranquility exist alongside roulette

 It’s a sweaty Saturday afternoon and I’m scooting past a belt of Tiffany blue water en route to one of Darwin’s most controversial locations.